PatrickMaiyer/Portapack_Wiki/Recon.md

 * if wait is between [-500,500] ms and not 0, it's red because the audio will have hard time start and stop that quick during consecutive matches
 * if wait it > 500 it's the time we are staying on a matching freq before skipping => wait value is in white
 * if wait < -500 it's the time we are waiting for new activity before skipping.
 Any new activity (db>squelch) is resetting the timer to 'abs(wait)' => wait value is in green
 * if wait == 0 it's recon mode.
 No wait after match.
 No audio start/stop.
-Matching freqs are auto saved according to the option in OPT => wait value is in blue
+Matching freqs are auto saved according to the option in CONFIG=> wait value is in blue

 # Color meaning for main freq
 * white => pause / reading signal